nickhalmagyi/nickhalmagyi.github.io/_posts/2018-08-15-multiprocessing-in-python.md

 Peering into my data-science crystal ball I see that the future holds a great wealth of CPU's for everybody.
 I have kubernetes instances at work with 64 CPU's, how about you?
-This makes for some serious parallelization and the [multiprocessing](https://docs.python.org/3.7/library/multiprocessing.html) python library is a great place to start.
+This makes for some serious parallelization and the [multiprocessing](https://docs.python.org/3.7/library/multiprocessing.html)
+Python library is a great place to start.
 Of course, others have also queried this same crystal ball, some folks are even so enterprising that they have written a clean multiprocessing wrapper for numpy/pandas/Scikit-learn: meet [Dask](https://dask.pydata.org/en/latest/).
-However to integrate multiprocessing beyond these standard and excellent python libraries, I think one must utilize something like the multiprocessing library.
+However to integrate multiprocessing beyond these standard and excellent Python libraries, I think one must utilize something like the multiprocessing library.
 More generally, understanding a little bit of parallelization is a worthy notch in ones belt.

 There are quite a few resources out there to learn about multiprocessing in Python, I strongly recommend people